kubernetes/test-infra/coverage/docs/design.md

 # Usage with prow
 Prow can be used as the system to handle Github events mentioned in the two workflows.
- Namely checking out the appropriate code, uploading logs, and reporting a pass or fail status context to GitHub.

 Prow, in both workflows, supplies the flags & secrets for the binary, clones the repository and uploads logs & artifacts to GCS bucket.

 The pre-submit prow job is triggered by any new commit to a PR.
 At the end of the binary run, it can return a pass or fail status context to Github.
+Tide can use that status to block PR with low coverage.

 The post-submit prow job is triggered by merge events to the base branch.